datapartnership/datapartnership.github.io/content/updates/Mobility-During-Social-Distancing.md

 ## Using private sector data to understand mobility

-Private sector data is crucial in helping governments measure how their policies impact human movement within different communities.
+Private sector data can be a great asset in helping governments measure how their policies impact human movement within different communities.

 For example, in areas with a higher median income and a more formal workforce, social distancing measures will likely have a higher degree of adherence.